Please note that meeting minimum requirements does not guarantee an interview or admission to the program.

 In lieu of general chemistry, you may use other upper-division Chemistry.

 Two semesters of general biology, Credits may vary by institution.

 Cannot use anatomy and physiology for this requirement

 In lieu of General Biology, you may use other upper-division Biology.

 **AP courses may not be used to substitute any science prerequisites.**

-All foreign coursework must be evaluated by World Education Services (WES) and include a course by course evaluation.
+World Education Services (WES) must evaluate all foreign coursework and include a course-by-course evaluation.
 All applicants whose native or first language is not English must also score at least 550 paper-based, 213 computer-based, or an iBT total score of 90 (with no subscore lower than the minimums listed: Reading: 22, Listening: 21, Writing: 25, Speaking: 22) on the Test of English as a Foreign Language (TOEFL) within two years prior to admission.

 Direct Patient Care Requirements

-Prior to the interview 500 hours of documented, direct patient care and/or health-related experience (either full or part-time) is required.
-Work experience as a paramedic, medical corpsman, respiratory therapist, emergency medical technician, nurse, certified nursing assistant, medical assistant, medical laboratory technologist, counselor in a health care setting, scribe, etc. can meet this requirement.
+Prior to the interview, 500 hours of documented, direct patient care (either full or part-time) is required.
+Work experience as a paramedic, medical corpsman, respiratory therapist, emergency medical technician, nurse, certified nursing assistant, medical assistant, medical laboratory technologist, counselor in a health care setting, scribe, etc., can meet this requirement.
 Up to 250 hours may be satisfied by direct patient-care experiences completed during clinical training in the health professions (e.g., practicums in nursing, clinical practice clerkships in allied health, graduate psychology internships, etc.).
 Volunteer direct patient care experiences may meet this requirement.
-We do not accept shadowing towards this requirement.
+We do not accept shadowing toward this requirement.

 Other Admission Requirements